qwd/dev-site/docs/_en/configuration/authentication.md

 7. Paste the public key in the textarea.
 8. Click **Save** button

 You will see the **Create Credential Success** page and it shows the creation date, credential ID and SHA-256.
 For security reasons, you cannot view this public key in the Console again.
-However, you can use the SHA-256 value of the public key to compare it with the local SHA-256 in order to confirm that the correct public key was used.
+However, you can use the SHA-256 value of the public key to compare it with the local SHA-256 in order to confirm that the correct public key was used (leading/trailing whitespace and line breaks of the uploaded public key will be removed before SHA256 calculation).

 ### Generate JWT